Mandate for Syria and the Lebanon: State of Jabal Druze

 It was created for the Druze population of southern Syria.
 It had a population of some 50,000 and its capital in As-Suwayda.

-In 1936, both Jebel Druze and the Alawite State were incorporated into the State of Syria.
+In 1936, both the Jebel Druze and the Alawite States were incorporated into the State of Syria.

-Demands for autonomy not granted by the French Mandate authorities
+Demands for autonomy rejected by French authorities

 Al-Jazira Province

-In an effort to quench the Arab nationalist movement and demand, French mandate authorities had encouraged Kurdish immigration into Syria and supported their political demands.
-A part of this effort was carried out through the Terrier Plan, aimed at promoting Kurdish cultural and political presence and influence in northeastern Syria.
+In an effort to quench the Arab nationalist movement and demand, the French mandate authorities had encouraged Kurds to immigrate to Syria and supported their political demands.
+Part of the effort was carried out through the Terrier Plan, which was aimed at promoting Kurdish cultural and political presence and influence in northeastern Syria.
 In 1936–1937, there was some autonomist agitation among Assyrians and Kurds, supported by some Bedouins, in the province of Al-Jazira.
-Its partisans wanted the French troops to stay in the province in the event of a Syrian independence, as they feared the nationalist Damascus government would replace minority officials by Muslim Arabs from the capital.
+Its partisans wanted the French troops to stay in the province in the event of a Syrian independence, as they feared that the nationalist Damascus government would replace minority officials by Muslim Arabs from the capital.
 The French authorities refused to consider any new status of autonomy inside Syria.